COVID-19 and Childcare Information for Parents

 - Stay home as much as possible.
 Limit close contact with people not in your household as much as possible, indoors and outdoors.

-- Wear a cloth face covering at all times when you are out and around other people.
+- Wear a cloth face covering at all times when you are out and around other people, unless you are fully vaccinated.
 Children two years and older should wear face coverings with adult supervision.

 - Avoid non-essential travel.
 Avoid public transport, if you can.